 What the Property Maintenance and Nuisance Bylaw does

-- requires owners or occupiers of a private property to manage materials or vegetation on the property to minimise the risk of harbouring pests or significant odours
+- owners or occupiers of private property to manage materials or vegetation on the property to minimise the risk of harbouring pests or significant odours

-- requires owners of an abandoned or unoccupied buildings on private property to prevent public access to the building
+- owners of abandoned or unoccupied buildings on private property to prevent public access to the building

 Berm and grass verge mowing